benoitbMTL/darwin2/README.md

 ## Installation Guide

-Darwin2 utilizes the GOLANG and VUEJS frameworks, with the `darwin2.sh` utility script facilitating installation and management.
+Darwin2 uses GOLANG and VUEJS frameworks.
+The `darwin2.sh` utility script facilitates the installation of all necessary components.

 ### Installation Options